Women X Stand for Council

 The 2024 program will be delivered as a combination of face-to-face and online sessions between August-October 2024 in preparation for the upcoming local government elections.
 Participants gain first-hand insights from prominent politicians, advisors, speechwriters and media trainers to give them confidence and clarity about their future in politics in a safe, supportive environment.

-To find out more practical tools, information and inspiration to help you stand for council, check out Pathways to Politics
+To find out more practical tools, information and inspiration to help you stand for council, check out the Pathways to Politics Knowledge Hub.

-To inform and support prospective female candidates, Women for Election Australia are hosting three candidate training sessions that aim to equip and up-skill women to run as a candidates for the upcoming local government elections.
+To inform and support prospective female candidates, Women for Election Australia are hosting candidate training sessions across the state that aim to equip and up-skill women to run as a candidates for the upcoming local government elections.

 The Women for Election EQUIP: Candidate Training Program is a highly practical non-partisan workshop that provides women with the key knowledge of how to campaign at all levels of government.
 Participants will learn about the tools and techniques to enable you to run for office, be the best candidate you can be, or assist another woman with her political campaign.